Target level of study

 - welding (Cameron France);

-high-capacity machining and non-destructive testing (Cameron France);
+large-capacity machining and non-destructive testing (Cameron France);

 the RIM process (Ados);

-plastic injection (Cid Plastique);
+plastic injection molding (Cid Plastique);

-Profile production and heat treatment (System Profiles)
+the production of profiles and their heat treatment (System Profiles)

 3D printing (plastic/metal)

-Modeling and Simulation in Mechanics – Case Study
+Mechanical Modeling and Simulation – Case Study

 ECTS